 The HERO5 models have a wide-dynamic range mode (or WDR) that is similar but not quite as aggressive (or as effective).

 There are a few different ways to trigger still photos on GoPros.

 You can obviously use the shutter button on the top of the camera.

 You can use the mobile app.

 On many models (but not all), you can use one of the GoPro remote controls.
-One of them, the Remo remote, also works with voice control with the HERO5 and HERO6 models.
+One of them, the Remo remote, also works with voice control.

-The HERO7 Black is thus far the only camera that includes a self-timer.
+Since the HERO7 Black, GoPros have included a self-timer (yes, it really took them that long to incorporate this basic feature).
 For earlier models, you can use a workaround to start the time-lapse photo mode to shoot a continuous sequence of photos and simply stop it when you’re done and delete the shots you don’t want.
 It’s not particularly elegant, but it works.

 All GoPro models have auto exposure.
 Some of the higher models–the ones with Protune–also include options to control ISO and, on some models, shutter speed.
 Some of them also have exposure compensation.
 All of them use a fixed aperture–you can’t adjust that aspect of the exposure.

 Some models have a spot meter, while some newer models have an updated and more flexible version called Exposure Control.

 Here are some examples of still photo I’ve shot with various GoPro models.
 If you’re looking to use a GoPro as an everyday photo camera, I’ve written up more details on pros and cons of doing that.